johanneswseitz/event-sourcing-in-practice/pages/slides/07-how-eventsourcing-works/04-restoring-objects-0.md

 ## Restoring objects

-Subsequently apply the events from the respective `EventStream` to a fresh object instance
+Subsequently apply the events from the respective `EventStream` to a "blank" object instance

 ![Eventstream](static/img/eventstream.png)